 At the moment, I mostly listen to long-form audio drama.
 I'll pick up anthology shows occasionally (currently attacking the No Sleep podcast prior to podUK), but let's assume I'm always listening to audio dramas that are episodic with an overarching plot.
 That means I need to listen to enough to get some idea of what's going on and where it's going.
 I'll also want to have formed an opinion about the quality of the production, whether the characters are well-rounded, and how much fun I'm having listening to it.
 I'm not the most literary of "critics", and really, my main concern is whether I find something enjoyable.

 Secret squirrel fact: "enough" is a variable characteristic.
 My preference is to listen to the entire first series of something, which usually equates to 1.5 - 4 hours, though that can stretch to more in some cases (side-eye at The Magnus Archives).
 A minimum of a couple of hours is reasonable, I'd say.
 This means you need that level of content to expect someone to do you a nice post.
 People aren't likely to review a trailer.
 Feel free to let people know about it straight away, though.
-They can always start listening with everyone else, and there are a few newsletters floating about.
+They can always start listening with everyone else, and there are a few newsletters floating about as well as "upcoming" posts.

 2. Ease of access